Warda-Syeda/matlabMRICourse/selecting_rois.md

 *   Manually select a polygonal ROI and adjust its shape interactively.
 *   Create draggable freehand region on MRI slice data.
 *   Sequentially delineate ROIs in multiple MRI slices.
-*   Select and store multiple ROIs on one image
+*   Select and store multiple ROIs on a single image.
-*   Learn to use 'regionprops' for measuring properties of image regions
+*   Learn to use 'regionprops' for measuring properties of image regions.
-*   Extract brain from MRI data semi-automatically
+*   Extract brain from MRI data semi-automatically.
 _____________________________________________________________

 {% codesnippet "./Snippets/S20.m" %}{% endcodesnippet %}